vaishnavip-23/MediTune/readme.md

-## Finetuning Llama 3.1 (8B) with Unsloth on MEDIQA
+## Finetuning Llama 3.1 (8B) with Unsloth on MEDIQA for Medical Question-Answering.

 ### Intent

-Evaluate whether supervised finetuning improves model accuracy versus the base model.
+This project fine-tunes Llama 3.1 (8B) for medical question answering using MEDIQA dataset and evaluates whether supervised finetuning improves model accuracy versus the base model.
 The notebook runs an A/B comparison: Before Finetuning vs After Finetuning on the same test subset.

 ### Dataset used